dan-fedramp/docs/markdown/FRMR.HIGH.combined.md

 #### FRR-MAS-EX-01

-> Providers MAY include documentation of _information resources_ beyond the _cloud service offering, or even entirely outside the scope of FedRAMP, in a FedRAMP assessment and authorization package supplement; these resources will not be FedRAMP authorized and MUST be clearly marked and separated from the _cloud service offering_.
+> Providers MAY include documentation of _information resources_ beyond the _cloud service offering_, or even entirely outside the scope of FedRAMP, in a FedRAMP assessment and _authorization package_ supplement; these resources will not be FedRAMP authorized and MUST be clearly marked and separated from the _cloud service offering_.

 ---